AndersH82/a_quiz_game/README.md

 - Codeanywear - codeanywhere.com for coding
 - Github - github.com for deployment
 - Replit - replit.com for coding
-- Grammarly - grammarly.com for gramar and spelling
+- Grammarly - grammarly.com for grammar and spelling
 - Mentimeter - mentimeter.com for questions
 - Studytonight - studytonight.com  for coloring the text
 - W3schools - w3schools.com for input codes